 This is a grand and imposing two bedroom flat distributed over three floors.
-It comprises a spacious open-plan reception with a private terrace and two double bedrooms, both with en suites.
-The property is offered in immaculate condition throughout and offers a fully equipped kitchen, generous bedrooms with ample storage, modern bathrooms and a study.
+It comprises a spacious open-plan reception with two double bedrooms, both with en suites.
+The property is offered in immaculate condition throughout and offers a fully equipped kitchen, generous bedrooms with ample storage, modern bathrooms and plenty of natural light.

 The Regent's Park is one of the Royal Parks of London.
 It lies within north-west London, partly in the City of Westminster and partly in the London Borough of Camden.
 It contains Regent's University London and the London Zoo.